projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 - `+=`: Adds the value of the right operand to the left operand and assigns the result to the left operand.
 - `-=`: Subtracts the value of the right operand from the left operand and assigns the result to the left operand.
 - `*=`: Multiplies the value of the right operand with the left operand and assigns the result to the left operand.
 - `/=`: Divides the left operand by the value of the right operand and assigns the result to the left operand.
+If the divisor is zero, the result of the operation is `0` instead of `Inf`.
 - `%=`: Calculates the remainder of the rounded integer values of the left operand divided by the right operand and assigns the result to the left operand.
+If the divisor is `0`, the result will also be `0`.
 - `^=`: Calculates the left operand to the power of the right operand and assigns the result to the left operand.
 - `&=`: Calculates the binary AND of the rounded integer values of the left and right operands and assigns the result to the left operand.